FEUP-ESOF-2020-21/open-cx-t3g4/Development-Report.md

  **OR**
  *The Participant writes an invalid email trying to register;
  *The Participant is not registered;

+ Log out:

+* **Actor**: Participant
+* **Description**:This use case exists so that the Participant can log out of the aplication.
+* **Preconditions and Postconditions**: In order to log out, the user needs to be logged in.
+In order to log out of the aplication, if the user is not in a conference, in the top right corner of the screen there is a button with "Log out".
+Otherwise, the user leaves the conference by pressing the red button below, either press the house button in the top right corner or join a chatroom and leave.

+* **Normal Flow**:
+ *The Participant presses the "log out" button on the top right corner of the screen.

+* **Alternative Flows and Exceptions**:
+ *The Participant is in a conference;
+ *The Participant leaves the conference;
+ *The Participant touches the house in the top right corner;
+ *The Participant presses the "log out" button on the top right corner of the screen.
+ **OR**
+ *The Participant is in a chat room;
+ *The Participant leaves the chat room;
+ *The Participant presses the "log out" button on the top right corner of the screen.

  Participate in Voice Chats of the Topics of Interest: